 3) Local stats (city and state) available on request for interview

 We are happy to assist you in developing a compelling angle and local context for this important story.

 Chris Basso has a decade worth of automotive expertise to share.
 As the public relations manager for Carfax, he is an excellent resource for consumer stories regarding the buying and selling of used cars.
 Chris has detailed knowledge about a host of auto-related scams and fraud, and provides valuable insight that consumers can use to help buy safe, reliable used cars.
 He works closely with law enforcement investigators, auto mechanics and consumer organizations to stay current with hot issues and emerging trends.

-Chris frequently appears on local newscasts, including live morning shows, and has been featured on national programs such as ABC™s The Lookout and PBS™ MotorWeek.
+Chris frequently appears on local newscasts, including live morning shows, and has been featured on national programs such as Good Morning America, ABC™s The Lookout and PBS™ MotorWeek.
 He is based in the Washington, D.C. area and can easily travel to most major cities for interviews, even on short notice.